courselabs/docker/labs/compose/README.md

 Add an Nginx container to the RNG app definition, and another network.
 Configure the Nginx service to the new network and the original network.

 Deploy the updated spec.
 What IP address(es) does the Nginx container have?
-Can you connect the containers together - reaching the Nginx container from one of the original containers, even though it was created later?
+Can you connect the containers together - is the Nginx container accessible from the RNG web container, even though it was created afterwards?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).